You still haven’t started using Facebook analytics? You started, but you haven’t unlocked its full potential?

 CPM or Cost per Thousand Impressions

-CPM is the amount you pay every time a thousand people scroll past your sponsored social media post.
+CPM accounts for how much you pay for your Facebook ads campaign when a thousand people scroll past your sponsored posts.

 Your top contributors are probably your most loyal customers, so it is really important to keep an eye on them and engage with them.